 To Book or for additional information, please call us at 207.594.9544 ext.
 440

-Course Description: Make your own adventure and create lasting memories for a 3-night stay at Linekin Bay Resort in Boothbay Harbor with photographer Michael Leonard.
-Enjoy 20-acres of oceanfront property featuring new and newly renovated camp-style cabins and lodges.
-Enjoy heated oceanfront pool, canoes, kayaks, stand up paddleboards, bicycles, tennis, basketball and fishing.
+Course Description: Make your own adventure and create lasting memories for a 3-night stay at Linekin Bay Resort in Boothbay Harbor, with photography instruction by Michael Leonard.
+Enjoy 20 acres of oceanfront property featuring new and newly renovated camp-style cabins and lodges.
+Enjoy a heated oceanfront pool, canoes, kayaks, stand up paddleboards, bicycles, tennis, basketball and fishing.
 Plus, a 1-hour cruise with Balmy Days Cruises!

 Cable TV (included in most rooms)